 As many of you know, Gift Aid is a great government scheme that means charities can claim back 25p for every £1 donated.
 What you may not know, is that charities are also able to claim Gift Aid as part of a crowdfunding campaign.
 For those that are eligible, it’s a really simple process and could help you raise a significant amount more for your cause.
 For example, if you're crowdfunding campaign raises £10,000, you could increase that to £12,500 with Gift Aid!

-Eight steps to claiming Gift Aid as a crowdfunding charity...
+There are eight steps to claiming Gift Aid as a crowdfunding.

 You should make sure that your organisation is set up to be eligible to receive Gift Aid as soon as possible.
 You may also need to register with the Charity Commission if your annual income is greater than £5,000.